 This recovery strategy will be followed by one or more action plans that will provide information on recovery measures to be taken by Environment Canada and other jurisdictions and/or organizations involved in the conservation of the species.
 Implementation of this strategy is subject to appropriations, priorities, and budgetary constraints of the participating jurisdictions and organizations.

 This document was prepared by Kella Sadler (Environment Canada, Canadian Wildlife Service - Pacific and Yukon Region).
 Input and collaborative support was provided by provincial biologists Peter Holmes and Ted Antifeau (B.C.
-Ministry of Forests, Lands and Natural Resource Operations), and Ken Brock (EC-CWS Pacific and Yukon Region).
+Ministry of Forests, Lands and Natural Resource Operations), and Ken Brock (Environment Canada, Canadian Wildlife Service (EC-CWS) Pacific and Yukon Region).
 Mike Miller provided the cover illustration, and additional useful species information.
 Helpful comments on the manuscript were provided by the B.C.
 Ministry of Environment (Leah Westereng), and Peter Achuff (Scientist Emeritus for Parks Canada Agency).
 Allison Haney provided assistance with map preparation.

 The following sections have been included to address specific requirements of SARA that are either not addressed, or which need more detailed comment, in the “Recovery Strategy for the southern maiden-hair fern (Adiantum capillus-veneris) in British Columbia” (Part 2 of this document, referred to henceforth as “the provincial recovery strategy”).
 In some cases, these sections may also include updated information or modifications to the provincial recovery strategy for adoption by Environment Canada.